prabha-lead/docs-for-best-practicing-tools/git-best-practice.md

 7. Always synchronize changes by clicking on the icon at the left-end corner, next to the branch name, before pushing to the current branch.

 Check this [video](./assets/videos/Git%20Push%20-%20Demo%20using%20VS%20Code.mp4) for demo.

+## Create Branch

+1. Use the source control view to create a branch in a remote repository.
+2. First, click on the "View more" option in the source control panel and hover over "Branch" in the dropdown menu.
+3. Next, another dropdown will open, showing a list of branch options.
+4. Click on "Create branch" in that dropdown.
+A dialog will open, displaying a list of branches in the middle-top of VSCode.
+5. Select the branch from which you want to create the new branch.
+After selecting, another dialog will appear at the same location, prompting you to enter the name of the new branch.
+6. Type the desired name for the branch and press Enter.
+This will create the branch locally, and the dialog will close.
+7. Once the new branch is created, it will automatically checkout to that branch.
+You can verify the current branch you are on in the left-end corner of VS Code.
+8. Keep in mind that this branch will only be created locally.
+To publish the branch, go to the source control and push the branch you created to update it in the remote repository.

+Note: Remember to publish the branch immediately after creating it.
+If you delay pushing the branch and someone else creates a branch with the same name in the meantime, it may cause conflicts.

+Check this [video](./assets/videos/Git%20Create%20Branch%20-%20Demo%20using%20VS%20Code.mp4) for demo.